ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For PyAnsys ecosystem projects, the recommended way to audit workflows is to use the
 ``ansys/actions/check-actions-security`` action.
 The action wraps ``zizmor`` and provides
-additional functionality and configuration tailored to PyAnsys projects.
+additional features and configuration tailored to PyAnsys projects.
 For setup instructions,
 see `the check-actions-security action documentation <check_action_security_>`_.

 Fixing common issues detected by ``zizmor``